YvesCoding/vuescrolljs/docs/guide/getting-started.md

 > Put it outside the `child element`, inside the `parent element`.
 Just so easy.

 ::: warning
-If you doesn't see scrollbar show, please open `dev-tool` to checkout whether your child's size is greater than parent's.The condition for the scrollbar to appear is the same as the native scrollbar, that is, **the size of the child element exceeds the parent element**.
+If you don't see scrollbar showing up, please open `dev-tool` to checkout whether your child's size is greater than parent's.
+The condition for the scrollbar to appear is the same as the native scrollbar, that is, **the size of the child element exceeds the parent element**.

 :::